Quarantine Violation

 To get started on your case, contact (808) 521-3367 today!

-Honolulu Quarantine & Governor/Mayor Proclamation Stay-at-Home Orders
+Understanding Honolulu's Quarantine & Stay-at-Home Orders

 Hawaii is among the strictest states when it comes to enforcing quarantine and stay-at-home orders.
 Thousands of warnings and citations have been issued, while some people have been arrested, according to the Honolulu Police Department.